co2-git/cassis/README.md

 # Flag rules

-You can use `&` in rules to attach it to parent rules such as :
+You can use `&` in rules to attach it to rules such as :

 ```js
 import Cassis from 'cassis';